TakeProperties#

 The names of the properties to extract.

-_IDTuple[int, …], optional
+- _ID: tuple[int, …], optional

-Additional keyword arguments (unused here).
+Additional keyword arguments (unused in this method).

 Returns#

-np.ndarray or Tuple[np.ndarray, …]
+- np.ndarray or tuple[np.ndarray, …]

 If a single property name is provided, a NumPy array containing the property values is returned.
 If multiple property names are provided, a tuple of NumPy arrays is returned, where each array corresponds to a property.